benjamin421/aionbio/content/roadmap.md

 *Table 1: Performance Criteria/Benchmarks for the Bioelectric Phenomena Research Program*

 ## XI.
 Conclusions
-The research program laid out in this roadmap represents a pioneering effort to unravel and manipulate the complex bioelectric phenomena underlying biological processes, particularly aging.
+The research program laid out in this roadmap represents an effort to unravel and manipulate the complex bioelectric phenomena underlying biological processes, particularly aging.
 The integration of advanced computational models, innovative bioelectric modulation techniques, and the development of cutting-edge hardware for CRUD operations on an organism's electrome, sets the stage for transformative breakthroughs in biomedical research.

 The program is designed not to replace existing biological research tools but to complement and extend them into realms currently unexplored or underutilized.
 By focusing on dynamic systems models of aging, lifespan studies in invertebrate and vertebrate models, and the development of non-invasive bioelectric intervention technologies, we aim to gain deeper insights into the aging process and develop novel therapeutic strategies for age-related diseases.

 As we move forward, continuous community engagement, feedback, and collaboration will be essential for refining our approach and achieving our ambitious goals.
 We invite researchers, clinicians, and technologists to join us in this exciting journey, contributing their expertise and insights to help bring these innovative concepts to fruition.

-Together, we stand at the threshold of a new era in bioelectric research, poised to unlock the mysteries of life's electric essence.
+---

+*The format for this reseach roadmap was adapted from similar programs featured in [Speculative Technologies's library](https://spec.tech/library).*

+*This roadmap is a living document.
+Please [reach out to us](mailto:info@aion.bio) if you are opinionated about these ideas, have a desire to get involved or think of ways to make it happen.*

+*Thank you.*

+*- Benjamin Anderson*

 [^1]: Chernet B, Levin M. Endogenous Voltage Potentials and the Microenvironment: Bioelectric Signals that Reveal, Induce and Normalize Cancer.
 J Clin Exp Oncol.
 2013;Suppl 1:S1-002. doi: 10.4172/2324-9110.S1-002.
 PMID: 25525610; PMCID: PMC4267524.
 [^2]: Durant F, Morokuma J, Fields C, Williams K, Adams DS, Levin M. Long-Term, Stochastic Editing of Regenerative Anatomy via Targeting Endogenous Bioelectric Gradients.
 Biophys J. 2017 May 23;112(10):2231-2243. doi: 10.1016/j.bpj.2017.04.011.
 PMID: 28538159; PMCID: PMC5443973.